 Where threads have been cut onto ferrous metallic conduit after galvanizing, paint the threaded area with an electrical conductive paint in such a manner that there will be no unprotected surfaces.

-Make each conduit joint tight to provide structural integrity in all conduits and to electrically bond the jointed sections metallic conduit.
+Make each conduit joint tight to provide structural integrity in all conduits and to electrically bond the jointed sections of metallic conduit.
 Additionally, provide an equipment grounding conductor in metallic conduits (725.04) in addition to the conductors specified and bond the conduit to this grounding conductor.

 Securely fasten onto or build into the structure each conduit.